Compro-Prasad/simple-emacs/README.md

 # Requirements

 This has been tested on GNU Emacs development build on Linux.
-Other stable versions of Emacs which are normally available through an app store have a very low probablity of working with this configuration.
+Other stable versions of Emacs which are normally available through an app store will not work with this configuration.

-The best option I recommend is to compile from source from their [official repo](https://git.sv.gnu.org/emacs.git) but that might be hard for newbies.
+The best option I recommend is to compile Emacs from source from https://git.sv.gnu.org/emacs.git but that might be hard for newbies.
 So, there are alternate options to install the latest builds.

 For Ubuntu: